AmmaarD/React-Chef-Claude/README.md

-# Learning React with Scrimba
+# Learning React with Scrimba: Chef Claude

 This repository shows some of the work done relating to Scrimba's Learn React course.
-In this case the Travel Journal under the Data Driven React section of the Scrimba Course.
+In this case the **Chef Claude** Project under the **React State** section of the Scrimba Course.

 ## Resources